 Nearest Railway Station: Chennai Central (Station Code MAS) and Chennai Egmore Railway station ( Station Code MS).

 Nearest Airport: Chennai International Airport (Code MAA).

-Check out and enjoy my photo captures of Ramanujan Museum, Royapuram in Chennai.
+Check out and enjoy our photo captures of Ramanujan Museum, Royapuram in Chennai.